lightpack/docs/testing.md

 # Testing

 > **Lightpack** extends `PHPUnit` to support integration tests for your HTTP routes, responses, and API endpoints.
+To feature test a route and its response, create a test class in `tests/Http` folder in your project root.

-To feature test a route and its response, create a test class in `tests` folder in your project root.
 You can see an example of a test class provided in `tests/Http` folder.

 ```php
 class HomeTest extends HttpTestCase